Regulation A+ offers companies to raise $75 Million per year from the public - both from accredited and non-accredited investors worldwide.

 - The company can publicly advertise

-- Must satisfy Blue Sky laws in each US state that investors live in
+- Must satisfy Blue Sky laws in each US state that investors live in - which is very slow and expensive

 - No limit on investment amount by main street investors